bitshifters/wave-runner/README.md

 # Build BSNova19.ssd

-Build on Windows or OS X. (It should work on inux too, but Mono wouldn't run the .NET EXEs when I tried, for reasons not entirely clear...)
+Build on Windows or OS X. (It should work on Linux too, but Mono wouldn't run the .NET EXEs when I tried, for reasons not entirely clear...)

 ## Windows dependencies